tranek/GASDocumentation/README.md

 We don't typically pass around the `FGameplayAbilityTargetData` directly, instead we use a [`FGameplayAbilityTargetDataHandle`](https://docs.unrealengine.com/en-US/API/Plugins/GameplayAbilities/Abilities/FGameplayAbilityTargetDataHandle/index.html) which has an internal TArray of pointers to `FGameplayAbilityTargetData`.
 This intermediate struct provides support for polymorphism of the `TargetData`.

-An example of inherited from `FGameplayAbilityTargetData`:
+An example of inheritting from `FGameplayAbilityTargetData`:
 ```c++
 USTRUCT(BlueprintType)
 struct MYGAME_API FGameplayAbilityTargetData_CustomData : public FGameplayAbilityTargetData